Caso Avícola Villalobos

 II.
 Nullity Challenge and Appeal

-Agroprocesos Avícolas, S.A., through its representative Alberto Antonio Morales Velasco, filed a nullity motion for procedural defect and violation of law against the revocation order.
-It argued that the court should have granted a five-day period to renew the guarantee under Article 532 of the Code of Civil and Commercial Procedure, that the lifting request should have been processed as an incident under Article 135 of the Judiciary Act, and that Article 519 of the Code of Civil and Commercial Procedure required a separate incidental track.
+Agroprocesos Avícolas, S.A., through its representative Alberto Antonio Morales Velasco, challenged the revocation with a nullity motion for procedural defect and violation of law, which the First Civil Court denied on February 1, 2017 in <doc id="gua-01045-2012-00179-2017-02-01-a" />.
+Agroprocesos argued that the court should have granted a five-day period to renew the guarantee under Article 532 of the Code of Civil and Commercial Procedure, that the lifting request should have been processed as an incident under Article 135 of the Judiciary Act, and that Article 519 of the Code of Civil and Commercial Procedure required a separate incidental track.
 Lisa responded that the bond had expired without renewal and the revocation was lawful.
+The court analyzed the motion under Articles 613, 616, and 617 of the Code of Civil and Commercial Procedure and concluded that the challenged order contained neither procedural defect nor violation of law: the revocation was a direct consequence of the bond's expiration, and the original warning already established the consequences of non-compliance.
+Agroprocesos was ordered to pay the costs of the incident.

-The Court's central reasoning relied on Article 534 of the Code of Civil and Commercial Procedure: if precautionary measures are issued without hearing the party against whom they are sought, their revocation does not require a prior hearing either.
-Agroprocesos had been expressly warned when the guarantee was set that failure to maintain the bond would result in the measures being lifted.
-The Court confirmed the appealed order in its entirety, including the first-instance costs award, and imposed additional costs on Agroprocesos in the second instance.
+Agroprocesos appealed the denial of nullity to the First Chamber of the Court of Appeals, Civil and Commercial Division, which denied the appeal on August 17, 2017 in <doc id="gua-01045-2012-00179-2017-08-17-a" />.
+The appellant repeated its three grievances: omission of a period to renew the guarantee, the need for incidental processing, and violation of the right of defense.
+The Court, within the framework of Article 603 of the Code of Civil and Commercial Procedure, examined each grievance and rejected them all.
+Its central reasoning relied on Article 534 of the Code of Civil and Commercial Procedure: if precautionary measures are issued without hearing the party against whom they are sought, their revocation does not require a prior hearing either, since the accessory follows the principal.
+The Court found that Agroprocesos had been expressly warned when the guarantee was set that failure to maintain the bond would result in the measures being lifted, and it confirmed the appealed order in its entirety, including the first-instance costs award, while imposing additional costs on Agroprocesos in the second instance.

 The appellate ruling left the revocation of precautionary measures final and unappealable.
 Lisa, S.A. was freed from the restrictions imposed by the embargoes decreed in this proceeding, and the imposition of costs in both instances confirmed the futility of Agroprocesos' procedural challenges.